NHIndustries NH90: Performance concerns

 The lowered rear cargo ramp of a German Army NH90.
 The NH90 TTH can be produced with a rear ramp, one difference with the standard Frigate model.

 In 2010, German tabloid Bild reported that German Army experts had concerns that the helicopter was not yet ready for the transportation of combat troops.
 They stated that the seats were rated for only 110 kg (240 lb), not considered enough for a fully equipped soldier.
 Heavy infantry weapons could not be adequately secured and the cabin floor was prone to damage, citing an anecdote of damage caused by footwear.
 The helicopter could only land on firm ground, with obstacles not exceeding 16 cm (6.3 in).
-Troops carrying full equipment could not use the rear ramp due to weight-limitations placed on it.
+Troops carrying full equipment could not use the rear ramp due to weight limitations placed on it.
 Adding a door machine gun was not possible due to space taken by troop ingress and egress; there was also no provision for fast roping or paratrooper equipment.
-In response, the German Defense Ministry proclaimed that this article referred to a prototype, not to the production model; the specifications for which were not even finalised at the time.
+In response, the German Defense Ministry proclaimed that this article referred to a prototype, not to the production model; the specifications for which were not even finalized at the time.
 The prototype evaluation and its results were described as a normal procedure in an ongoing design process.

 In November 2011, the MRH-90 program was placed on the Australian Department of Defence's "Projects of Concern" list.
 The most serious problem identified by a diagnostic review, which caused a brief grounding in 2010, is compressor blade rubbing caused by the bending of a spool in the Rolls-Royce Turbomeca RTM322 engine due to uneven cooling after shutdown.
 Other problems identified include failure of transmission oil cooler fans, windscreen cracking, an inertial navigation system that is slow to align, and the weakness of the cabin floor to withstand the impact of soldiers' boots – a problem also encountered in German service.

-In March 2014, it was announced that a Dutch NH90 had suffered higher than expected fuselage wear and corrosion following an extended deployment at sea; analysis by the Dutch National Aerospace Laboratory attributed the corrosion to design and assembly flaws.
+In March 2014, it was announced that a Dutch NH90 had suffered higher than expected fuselage wear and corrosion following an extended deployment at sea.
+Analysis by the Dutch National Aerospace Laboratory attributed the corrosion to design and assembly flaws.
 However, the fleet was not grounded.
-In response, NHIndustries launched a corrosion prevention programme and enacted several design modifications.
-In December 2014, Dutch NH90 deliveries, which had been temporarily halted earlier in the year, restarted after the majority of identified points were addressed and an agreement was made by the manufacturer to bear the cost of developing modifications, repairs, and preventive measures against corrosion.
+In response, NHIndustries launched a corrosion prevention program and enacted several design modifications.
+In December 2014, the Dutch NH90 deliveries (which had been temporarily halted earlier in the year) restarted after the majority of identified points were addressed and an agreement was made by the manufacturer to bear the cost of developing modifications, repairs, and preventive measures against corrosion.